 Student attendance is an important requirement for academic success and as such is recorded on a daily basis.

-When sickness or serious obligations of the family necessitate one or more days of absence from school, families must call the school office before 9:00 a.m. stating the reason for the absence.
+When sickness or serious obligations of the family necessitate one or more days of absence from school, families must call the school office before 9:00 a.m. to state the reason for the absence.
 Student phone calls are not acceptable.

-When a student is absent and a phone call has not been received to explain the absence, school office personnel will contact the parent(s)/caregiver(s) to determine the reason for the student’s absence.
+When a student is absent and a phone call has not been received to explain the absence, school office personnel will contact the parent(s)/guardian(s) to determine the reason for the student’s absence.

 There are times when families cannot arrange family vacations during the summer or during breaks in the school year.
 On such occasions, families are expected to provide the school with written notice of the length of the vacation or absence from school.
 Arrangements must be made for homework to be assigned during the absence.

-Students who arrive after the Homeroom Session (8:30 a.m. and 12:15 p.m.) are considered late and will be expected to report immediately to the office for sign in.
-Chronic tardiness will be communicated to the parent(s)/caregiver(s).
+Students who arrive after the Homeroom Session (8:30 a.m. and 12:15 p.m.) are considered late and will be expected to report immediately to the office for sign-in.
+Chronic tardiness will be communicated to the parent(s)/guardian(s).

 If emergency treatment is required, school personnel will follow emergency medical protocol in sending the student to the hospital.
 An accident report will be completed and kept in a school file.